KarolKarnas/karnas.dev/_posts/full-stack-open-core.md

       - link: "https://www.ilustrografia.com/"

   - title: "This is not the end"
-    content: "Completing the Core Course (Parts 0-7) is just the beginning of what Helsinki's Full Stack Open has to offer.
+    content: "Completing the Core Course (Parts 0-7) is just the beginning of what Helsinki's Full-stack Open has to offer.
 Participants can also take part in many excellent supplementary courses, including:"
     list:
       - "PART 8 - GraphQL (a.
 GraphQL-server, b.
 React and GraphQL, c.
 Database and user administration, d.
 Login and updating the cache, e.
 Fragments and subscriptions)"
       - "PART 9 - TypeScript (a.
 Background and introduction, b.
 First steps with TypeScript, c.
 Typing an Express app, d.
 React with types, e.
 Grande finale: Patientor)"